djdiox/diox-website/README.md

 ## Build / Patch

-Running `yarn version patch / minor / major` will create the semver version in the package.json and the tag in git
+Running `yarn version --new-version patch / minor / major` will create the semver version in the package.json and the tag in git

 Execute `yarn build` for a normal build into dist folder.